The halogens show trends in physical properties as you go down the group.

 Room temperature is usually taken as being 25°C. At this temperature, fluorine and chlorine are gases, bromine is a liquid, and iodine and astatine are solids.
 There is therefore a trend in state from gas to liquid to solid as you go down the group.

 When we can see a trend in the properties of some of the elements in a group, it is possible to predict the properties of other elements in that group.
 Astatine is below iodine in Group 7.
 The colour of these elements gets darker as you go down the group.
-Iodine crystals are shiny grey with a purple vapour, and astatine is black.
+Iodine is purple, and astatine is black.